Elan Language Reference

 A named value is a value that is associated with a name rather than being defined literally in code.
 There are various kinds of named value:

-Constant, let statement, variable statement, Parameter passing, enum statement.
+Constants, let statement, variable statement, Parameter passing, enum statement.
 Once a named value has been defined, it can be referred to by the name.

 Identifier